BigNoid/script.skinshortcuts/README.txt

 Skinning the management dialog
 ------------------------------

-To customize the look of the dialog displayed to allow the user to customize shortcuts, your skin needs to provide script-skinshortcuts.xml.
+To customize the look of the dialog displayed to allow the user to customize shortcuts, your skin needs to provide script-overrides.xml.
 It requires the following controls:

 ID	Type	Description
 101	Label	Current type of shortcut being viewed